 This course is only available to students enrolled in the Master of Pharmacy program.

 PHAR6123 Human Genomics and Biomolecular Analysis for Pharmacy.

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 Course Assessment Requirements:

 - Formal Examination: Pass Requirement - Students must pass this assessment item to pass the course.

-- Quiz: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a combined mark of 50% the In Term Examination and In Term Tutorial Quizzes to pass this course.
+- Quiz: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a passing grade for the combined In Term Examination and In Term Tutorial Quizzes to pass this course.

-- In Term Test: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a combined mark of 50% the In Term Examination and In Term Tutorial Quizzes to pass this course.
+- In Term Test: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a passing grade for the combined In Term Examination and In Term Tutorial Quizzes to pass this course.

 Face to Face On Campus 27 hour(s) per Term